collocations.org

 It is feared that the attack may not have been an isolated incident.

-Talks between the neighbouring countries were called off following a border incident.
+Talks were called off following a border incident.

 An error in the translation nearly caused a diplomatic incident.